hugmanrique/uc3m-timetable/README.md

 ## Usage

-First, access the page of the degree you're enrolled in (here's the list of [bachelor degrees](https://www.uc3m.es/bachelor-degree/studies) and of [master programs](https://www.uc3m.es/postgraduate/programs)).
+First, access the page of the degree you're enrolled in (here's the list of [bachelor degrees](https://www.uc3m.es/bachelor-degree/studies) and that of [master programs](https://www.uc3m.es/postgraduate/programs)).
 Expand the "Schedules/Practical information" tab and click on the "Schedule in bachelor's degree/Master's course schedule" link.
 Select the current semester and your grade, and check that the URL has the form
 ```